Blendify/blender-manual/blender_docs/manual/preferences/editing.rst

    Controls the default :ref:`Handle <editors-graph-fcurves-settings-handles>` for newly created F-Curves.
 XYZ to RGB
-   Color for X, Y or Z animation curves (location, scale or rotation) are the same as the color for the X, Y and Z axis.
+   Color for X, Y or Z animation curves (location, scale or rotation) is the same as the color for the X, Y and Z axis.

 Transform